maxdevblock/cubmods/docs/source/manual.rst

 These models are particularly useful whenever the shelter choices are not *polarized*, i.e. they're not at the extremes of the ordinal variable support.
-In case of *polarized* responses, finite mixtures based on the Discretized Beta distribution can be used :cite:p:`simone2022finite`, which have not been implemented in this package yet.
+In case of *polarized* responses, finite mixtures based on the Discretized Beta distribution (see :cite:alp:`simone2018modelling` and :cite:alp:`simone2022finite`) can be used, which have not been implemented in this package yet.

 .. _cush2-without-covariates: